filecoin-project/FIPs/FIPS/fip-draft_eip-7939-clz.md

 - Node implementations (e.g., Lotus, Forest) consuming the updated built-in actors bundle in a network upgrade

 ## TODO
-- Create and link a concrete `discussions-to` thread.
 - Decide the target network upgrade / actor bundle version for activation.

 ## Copyright